Skip to main content

 module;

-Now, import everything from this module into your main.rell file by adding:
+Next, everything from this module is imported into main.rell by adding the following line:

 src/main.rell